Session D, April 29, 2021, 10:00 a.m. to 12:30 a.m. ET

 Presentation 2: Getting the Most Out of Your Data and Efforts: Application of Machine Learning to Geoscience

-Speakers: Rebecca Montsion, P.Geo.
-PhD Candidate at Laurentian University’s Mineral Exploration Research Center (MERC) and the University of Western Australia’s Center for Exploration Targeting (CET) - SEE SPEAKER'S BIO
+Speakers: Rebecca Montsion, GIT, PhD Candidate at Laurentian University’s Mineral Exploration Research Center (MERC) and the University of Western Australia’s Center for Exploration Targeting (CET) - SEE SPEAKER'S BIO

 Rebecca Montsion1,2, Stéphane Perrouty1, Mark Lindsay2